Theo-Steiner/talk-svebcomponents/slides.md

 Once we've registered it, all that's left to do is using our tag name to reference the element within our html [click] & voila, our svelte built web component is ready to be used within any context, be it vanilla JS or another framework like react or vue.
-In fact, the slides you are looking at right now are built using vite, and we are seemlessly using a svelte component within them.
+In fact, the slides you are looking at right now are built using vue, and we are seemlessly using a svelte component within them.
-However, there is one issue with the code we just wrote... let's try actually incrementing...
+[click] However, there is one issue with the code we just wrote... let's try actually incrementing...
 Ooops, I'm not entirely sure, but I don't think this is how a counter is supposed to work...
 -->